allenai/s2_fos/README.md

 python setup.py develop
 ```

-To obtain the necessary data, run these command afters the package is installed:
+To obtain the necessary data, run these commands after the package is installed:

 ```bash
 cd data